jensen/supabooked/README.md

 When a user views an invitation or signs up after being invited, the updates to the db are subscribed to by the admin panel.

+The new real-time presence is used to show an admin which of the invited users are currently active on the site.
+This is shown with a green lightning bolt that is otherwise grayed out when the user is inactive.

 ### Storage

 An admin can upload a video that attaches to a session.
-A database trigger is listening for updates to the `storage.objects` table, it updates the `sesssions` table with file keys.
+A database trigger is listening for updates to the `storage.objects` table; it updates the `sesssions` table with file keys.

 ## Next Steps